HasanMdKamrul/mastering-ai-app/README.md

 # What features it offers?

 - In this SPA web app you will find various courses related to the AI.
 Which are focued on learning and a beautiful ui which will navigate you smoothly.
+- The interactive navbar consists of few routes including a login, logout icon which toggles based on user interactivity.
+Besides the profile photo with the link as an avatar appears when the user logged in.
+- In the profile page you can edit the profile information such as profile picture and the name.
 - In the first page of the UI, you'll find two buttons if you're not signuped or logged in.
   -One of them is Buy courses -> which will navigate you to the courses page.Another button is the sign up button, which you can use if you're new to the platform.